Ellen Rometsch

 Bertha Hildegard Elly Rometsch (a.k.a.
-Ellen Rometsch, September 19, 1936 in Kleinitz, then in Germany, since 1945 in Poland) is a German former model who was wife of a West German diplomat.
+Ellen Rometsch, September 19, 1936 in Kleinitz, then in Germany, since 1945 in Poland) is a German former model who was the wife of a West German diplomat.
 In the United States, allegations circulated during the early 1960s that she was an East German spy assigned under diplomatic cover to the West German embassy in Washington.
 During that time, Rometsch was thought in some Washington journalism circles to have been a mistress of President John F. Kennedy.
 However, the FBI conducted an investigation and dismissed claims that Rometsch was a spy or that she has had relations with President Kennedy.

 Early life

 Towards the end of World War II her family, in which she was one of seven children, fled Kleinitz (since 1945 Klenica, Poland) and settled in Kreinitz near Riesa (in the Soviet occupation zone, since 1949 part of East Germany), where her parents were given an estate in Kreinitz.
 Ellen was a member of the Free German Youth and worked as a stenographer for the Socialist Unity Party (SED) district administration.

 When agriculture was to be forcibly collectivized in East Germany, the family moved to West Germany in 1955, and her parents leased an estate, Gut Oberberge, near Schwelm.
 There she did a business apprenticeship, got married for the first time and was divorced shortly afterwards.
 In Siegburg she married German air force sergeant Rolf Rometsch, took his family name Rometsch and had a son in 1958.
 On April 6, 1961 Sergeant Rolf Rometsch was assigned to the German Logistic Office in Washington, D.C., with his wife and son.
 The couple lived on Military Road in Arlington County, Virginia until August 1963.